z1r0-/IronPost/README.md

 # IronPost

-A description of this package.
+A synchronous, Swift Package Manager-compliant adaptation of the Postal framework.
+As is, this is only intended for project-specific implementation.